irmakoz1/pixel_generator_game/readme.md

 - The heuristic function helps determine priority using Manhattan Distance.
 - Pixels closer to the center get processed first.
 This makes pixels spread outward in a structured way, instead of randomly.
 - The expansion process picks a random start pixel, then adds it to the priority queue with priority 0.
 - Algorithm looks at neighbors (up, down, left, right).
-If not visited, it calculates priority based on this unformation:
+If not visited, it calculates priority based on this information.

 Visualization:
-If the center is the goal, pixels expand outward in a controlled way.

         -  -  -  -  -
         -  X  X  X  -